arun-kr-reddy/notes/computer_architecture.md

 - **ideal pipeline:** increase throughput with little increase in cost
   - same operation is repeated on large number of different instructions
   - no dependencies between instructions
-  - processing can be evenly divided into uniform-latency suboperations (that do not share resources)
+  - processing can be evenly divided into uniform-latency sub-operations (that do not share resources)
 - **practical pipeline:**
-  - different instructions dont all need the same stages, example: adder during load/store operation
+  - different instructions don't all need the same stages, example: adder during load/store operation
   - need to detect and resolve inter-instruction dependencies to ensure the pipeline provides correct results, can lead to stalls (pipeline stops moving)
   - some pipe stages are too fast but are forced to take the same clock cycle time
 - issues in pipeline design: